tpoisot/ms_pop_networks/ms_pop.md

 Better understanding why and where species interact will provide a mechanistic understanding of observed species co-occurrences.
-However, the presence of species is regulated also by indirect interactions.
+However, the presence of species is also regulated by indirect interactions.
 Recent experimental work by @sanders_indirect_2012 showed that some predator species can only be maintained if another predator species is present, since the latter regulates a competitively superior prey and allows for prey coexistence.
-These effects involving several species and several types of interactions across trophic levels are complex [and for this reason, have been deemed unpredictable in the past, @tack_can_2011], and can only be understood by comparing communities in which different species are present/absent.
+These effects involving several species and several types of interactions across trophic levels are complex (and for this reason, have been deemed unpredictable in the past, @tack_can_2011), and can only be understood by comparing communities in which different species are present/absent.
 Looking at figure \ref{f:meta}, it is also clear that the probability of having an interaction between species $i$ and $j$ ($\text{P}(\mathbf{L}_{ij})$) is ultimately constrained